AshStevenz/microplastic.microbes/README.md

 # microplastic.microbes
-16S analysis using DADA2 and Phyloseq
+16S analysis using DADA2 and phyloseq